 No vegetation will need to be removed, project is a minimum of 100 feet from waterways and protects riparian areas.

 Describe any site or buildings that have archaeological or historical significance.

-There are no known sites of archaeological or historical significance.
+There is no known site of archaeological or historical significance.
 Please see attached cultural report for any further details.

 • What are the slopes of the cultivation site?